bvodola/meteorfaction/README.md

 ## Basic Configuration

-*Obs: This packages assumes you use [SSH Keys](https://docs.webfaction.com/user-guide/access.html#using-ssh-keys)*

-If you haven't, create a new Node 0.10.43 App using [WebFaction Panel](https://my.webfaction.com/new-application) and take note of the App's PORT Number
+If you haven't, create a new Node 0.10.48 App using [WebFaction Panel](https://my.webfaction.com/new-application) and take note of the App's PORT Number

 In the command line, run `npm install -g meteorfaction` or `sudo npm install -g meteorfaction` if you need root access